 So, the municipality, which needs to maintain the water flow regularly, uses it to reduce the constant supply of electricity.
 Quite clever, don't you think?

 However, there's a downside to this pump.
 Although it is brilliant to draw power from water, it doesn't do that effectively.
 So, these sump pumps can only pump at a rate of 600-800 gallons per hour.
 You don't want to go into a war with a monstrous cyclone with a measly rate like that!
 That's why it's less preferred for the basement.

 It's slow and can't fully dry out your basement.
 That defeats the purpose of having a pump in the first place.

-The engineers built this pump only for emergencies, yet it’s still a powerful pump.
+The engineers built this sump pump only for emergencies, yet it's still a powerful pump.
 A good example of this is the Wayne WSS30VN Upgraded Combination.
-The base pump will show the rate of 5100 gallons per hour, whereas the backup pump has a rate of almost half of that.
+The base pump will show the rate of 5100 gallons of water per hour, whereas the battery backup sump pump system has a rate of almost half of that.

 If you're using it in any industry, this precautionary secondary pump will save millions of lives, preventing a major industrial accident.
 Even in case of an unexpected shutdown, this pump will work fast until the power comes back up again.

 That's why you need to check the battery frequently.
 Better safe than sorry, after all!
 The DC battery will ensure it will get a continuous supply of water all the time.
 So, right from the start, it will maintain its best speed.

 Although the frequent battery replacements and the cost may push you back a bit, you can't compromise on safety, can you?

 While I went on and on about different brands, there pros and cons, I left the most basic question for last.
 Why will you buy a sump pump in the first place?
 Well, here are some benefits.

 The basement is the most ignored place in the house.
 You use it to dump your old furniture.
 But admit it, we all have plans for the basement.
 I always wanted my basement to connect to a nether realm but am too lazy to do that…